ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 ```
 {: codeblock}

-This cloud-config script example automatically configures both the instance storage `/dev/vdb` and `dev/vdc` block devices.
+This cloud-config script example automatically configures both the instance storage `/dev/vdb` and `dev/vdc` block devices, and assumes a `virtio_blk` interface type for instance storage.
 If you only reboot your virtual server, this configuration continues to work since the configuration and data persists.

-However, if you start a virtual server that was previously stopped, then the virtual server has a fresh set of instance storage disks when it boots up.
-This situation would require the cloud-init steps to be manually run again.
+If you start a virtual server that was previously stopped, then the virtual server has a fresh set of instance storage disks when it boots up.
+This situation requires the cloud-init steps to be manually run again.
 By default, the cloud-config script is only run on first boot.
 You can also edit the cloud-init section of the cloud.config file so that the cloud-init steps are automatically run on each boot.
-For the steps, see the [Edit the cloud_cloud_init_modules section of the cloud.config file to run on each boot](#edit-cloud-init-run-cloud-config-each-boot) section.
+For more information, see [Edit the cloud_cloud_init_modules section of the cloud.config file to run on each boot](#edit-cloud-init-run-cloud-config-each-boot).

 #### Edit the cloud_cloud_init_modules section of the cloud.config file to run on each boot
 {: #edit-cloud-init-run-cloud-config-each-boot}